 Bearded chefs busy at work and the background buzz of relaxed conversations provide my first impressions of Ayden Kitchen and Bar in downtown Saskatoon, in the Canadian province of Saskatchewan.

 As I’m shown to my table – under a high ceiling hung with spherical, wrought iron sculptures – I glance over at the well-lit open kitchen.
-I’ve been informed that this place is widely regarded as one the hippest spots in Saskatoon for dining and drinking cocktails.
+I’ve been informed that this place is widely regarded as one of the hippest spots in Saskatoon for dining and drinking cocktails.
 Dale MacKay, a Saskatoon native and the winner of the 2011 series of Top Chef Canada, opened Ayden Kitchen and Bar in November 2013.
-It’s located within a roomy, 113 year old heritage building.
+It’s located within a roomy, 113-year-old heritage building.

 Cocktails and steak specials

 I sneak a peek into the bar, where the antlered head of a 206-point buck stares out from the white tiled wall.
 Mixologist Christopher Cho is busy at work.
 He prepares cocktails that are delivered to a group of women sitting at a high-backed, purple banquette in the adjacent room.